Factor-guided estimation of large covariance matrix function with conditional functional sparsity: Methodology

 \subsection{Model selection criterion}

-A natural question that arises is which of the two candidate FFMs~\eqref{eq.model_1} and \eqref{eq.model_2} is more appropriate for modeling $\{\by_t(\cdot)\}.$ This section develops fully functional information criteria based on observed data for model selection.
+A natural question that arises is which of the two candidate FFMs is more appropriate for modeling $\by_t(\cdot).$ This section develops functional information criteria based on observed data for model selection.

-When $r$ functional factors are estimated under FFM~\eqref{eq.model_1}, motivated from the least squares criterion (\ref{ls.crit1}), we define the mean squared residuals as
+When $k$ functional factors are estimated under FFM~\eqref{eq.model_1}, motivated from the least squares criterion (\ref{ls.crit1}), we define the mean squared residuals as

-where $\widehat{\bB}_{r}$ is the estimated factor loading matrix by DIGIT.
-Analogously, when $r$ scalar factors are estimated under FFM~\eqref{eq.model_2}, it follows from the objective function in (\ref{eq.problem}) that the corresponding mean squared residuals is
+where $\widehat{\bB}_{k}$ is the estimated factor loading matrix by DIGIT.
+Analogously, when $k$ scalar factors are estimated under FFM~\eqref{eq.model_2}, it follows from the objective function in \eqref{eq.problem} that the corresponding mean squared residuals is

-where $\widehat{\bGamma}_r^{\T}=(\widehat{\bgamma}_{1,r},\dots,\widehat{\bgamma}_{n,r})$ is formed by estimated factors using FPOET.
+where $\widehat{\bGamma}_k^{\T}=(\widehat{\bgamma}_{1,k},\dots,\widehat{\bgamma}_{n,k})$ is formed by estimated factors using FPOET.

-For any given $r,$ we propose the following information criteria:
+For any given $k,$ we propose the following information criteria:

-where $g(p,n)$ is a penalty function of $(p,n)$.
-While there is much existing literature \citep[c.f.][]{bai2002determining, fan2013} that has adopted this type of criterion for identifying the number of factors in scalar factor models, we propose fully functional criteria for selecting the more appropriate FFM.
-Following \cite{bai2002determining}, we suggest three examples of penalty functions, referred to as ${\rm PC}_1$, ${\rm PC}_2$, ${\rm PC}_3$ and ${\rm IC}_1$, ${\rm IC}_2$, ${\rm IC}_3$, respectively, in the penalized loss functions \eqref{eq.criteria},
+where ${\rm IC}^{\cD}(k)$ and ${\rm IC}^{\cF}(k)$ are represented as the sum of the log transformation of the average of squared residuals and the penalty term with $g^{\cD}(p,n)$ and $g^{\cF}(p,n)$ being the corresponding penalty functions of $(p,n)$ to avoid overparameterization.
+While there is much existing literature \citep[see e.g.,][]{bai2002determining, fan2013} that has adopted this type of criterion for identifying the number of factors in scalar factor models, we propose fully functional criteria for selecting the more appropriate FFM.
+Following \cite{bai2002determining}, we suggest three examples of the same penalty functions $g^{\cD}(p,n)=g^{\cF}(p,n)=g(p,n)$ in \eqref{eq.criteria}, referred to as ${\rm IC}_1$, ${\rm IC}_2$, and ${\rm IC}_3$, respectively,